Streamlining order fulfilment through a DIFOT audit

-Our client is an Australian manufacturer and importer/ distributor of building materials with revenue of $150m, operating out of six warehouses across the country.
+Our client is an Australian manufacturer and importer/ distributor of building materials with revenue of $150m, operating out of six warehouses across the country and required a DIFOT audit.

 Improving customer order fulfilment was identified as a key strategic business initiative.
 DIFOT measurements were crude and perceived to be inaccurate, limiting our client’s ability to identify and manage any such improvement activity.